Use the topic as a starting point.

 How do I know if my website purpose is clear?

-Ask a stranger to look at your homepage for 10 seconds.
-If they can’t tell what you do and what to do next, your purpose isn’t clear.
+Ask someone unfamiliar with your business to look at your homepage.
+If they can’t tell what you do and what to do next, your website is not communicating its purpose clearly.

 How does purpose affect content?